gjbex/Python-software-engineering/source-code/pyinstaller/README.md

 1. `data.csv`: CSV file that is used by the Python script in `src`.
 1. `requirements.txt`: file listing the Python packages that are required by the Python script in `src`.
+1. `build_apps.sh`: Bash script that creates a virtual environment, installs the required packages, and creates a standalone application using PyInstaller.

 ## How to create the applications?